This week in Husker history

 The week of July 1-7, looking back in five-year intervals:

-1967: Husker coach Bob Devaney and running back Harry Wilson get set for the Coaches All-America game in Atlanta.
+1967: Nebraska coach Bob Devaney and running back Harry Wilson get set for the Coaches All-America game in Atlanta.

 1982: Vince Ferragamo rejoins the Los Angeles Rams after a season with the Canadian Football League's Montreal Alouettes.